-Starting an LLC in Delaware is a straightforward process, but it does take time and involves several fee payments.
-To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online service such as LegalZoom.
+Starting an LLC in Delaware is a straightforward process, but it does take time and involves several filing fees.
+Here are the costs associated with starting an LLC in Delaware.
+To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online LLC formation service.
 The last thing you want is for your newly created LLC to run afoul of the law and face fines or other restrictions.

 Delaware LLC FAQs